Gattorno: A Cuban Painter for the World

 TO PURCHASE BRAND NEW - DIRECT FROM AUTHOR - SIGNED BY AUTHOR - Sean M. Poole

-The best kept secret in the history of 20th Century Art is the founder of the Modern Art movement in Cuba, a man who fished with Hemingway and feuded with Dali.
+The best kept secret in the history of 20th Century Art is one of the founders of the Modern Art movement in Cuba, a man who fished with Hemingway and feuded with Dali.
 Throughout his career his work was well known and his genius apparent so that, like both his friend and his rival, he was known merely by his surname, Gattorno.

 Hemingway wrote a book about him.
 ESQUIRE, TIME and LIFE magazines, the New York Times, and art lovers of the 1930s, 40s and 50s, knew of Gattorno and the quality of his work.
 Throughout his career his exhibits were favorably reviewed.
 He was a vital part of the New York City art scene for more than 30 years.
 He was compared with the greatest painters, living and dead.